Viksvu/SDL3DRenderer/README.md

 ## Overview

 A minimalistic 3D renderer implemented with SDL (Simple DirectMedia Layer).
 This project demonstrates basic 3D rendering techniques using SDL for window management and input handling.
-The goal is to provide a simple yet effective way to understand the fundamentals of 3D rendering.

 ## Features